jaye3/komorebi-demo/README.md

 - Integration with backend services and databases
 - Implementation of user authentication and role-based access
 - Expanded reporting and AI capabilities
+- Enhance the ClinicalBERT model by training and testing it on a larger dataset derived from text mining real user feedback.

 **To run the frontend**